chiragjp/quantvoe/README.md

 We are in the process of submitting to CRAN, and expect it to be accessible through `install.packages('quantvoe')` shortly.

+Note that the command line implementation requires the "optparse" library, which can be installed with `install.packages("optparse")`.

 ## Usage

 ### Command line